Tulsa-Language-Technology-Group/bert-speech-acts/README.md

 # bert-speech-acts

-TensorFlow pipeline for fine-tuning BERT
+TensorFlow pipeline for fine-tuning BERT with speech act annotations from DailyDialog.